yracine/device-type.myecobee/README.md

 /*********************************************************************************************

-From your phone or tablet, within the smartThings app and on the main screen, click on '+' at the bottom, under SmartApps, scroll down to My Apps, execute My ecobee Init

-<b>If you have upgraded to the new UI, click on the Smartapps link in the upper section of any of the following screens: Home & Marketspace, and then MyApps (last item in the list).</b>
+From your phone or tablet, within the smartThings app and on the main screen, click on the Smartapps link in the upper section of any of the following screens: Home & Marketspace, and then MyApps (last item in the list).</b>

 /*********************************************************************************************